lamdera/compiler/extra/readme.md

 Run `./removeSanity.sh` to revert the debugging changes!

-### live.js
+### live.ts

 Used by `lamdera live`, this file needs to be packaged with parcel into `/extra/dist/live.js` and then inlined by the compiler.

 To package whenever changes are made to this file:

-- Run the esbuild instructions at the top of ./extra/live.js.
+- Run the esbuild instructions at the top of ./extra/live.ts.
 - Modify the `extra/Lamdera/Live.hs` file in some way (`x = 1` works well) to ensure it will get recompiled
 - Then re-run the main build with `stack install`.